nfsu/gb/README.md

 (r) is for taking the address from the register and performing the operation on that.
 LD (HL), A stores A at the address pointed to by HL.

-### Instruction registers

-Commonly, registers are addressed through their id.
-Opcodes can include this id in their format.
-With general registers, it addresses like B, C, D, E, H, L, (HL), A. I call this a "cr" (common register).

-To make this encoding match up with the registers, I swapped AF in memory to behind H, L. And I swapped F with A to make sure the common id lined up.
-If (HL) is used, it has to read the memory at the address mentioned in HL.
-This means you can't index the registers directly with the cr id, because that would give access to the F register (not directly accessible).

-For speeding up the flow of implementation; cr 8 is defined as (pc).
-Even though this is not a valid ASM instruction.
-It can only be used for reading (as ROM is not writable) and it automatically increases PC by the bytes read.

 ### Flag register (F)

 Zero (Z) is stored in 0x80.
 This is set if the last operation was non-zero.